toshiakiasakura/core_curriculum/README.md

 ## usage
 This usage is written for user who uses MacOS.
 Please follow the following steps,
-- download data typing "git clone https://github.com/toshiakiasakura/core_curriculum " in terminal.
+- download data typing "git clone https://github.com/toshiakiasakura/core_curriculum " in terminal,
-- fill your desired order, and put that data where appropriate, ("./dt/***" is recommended).
+- fill your desired order, and put that data where appropriate, ("./dt/***" is recommended),
-- change the path of "original" in "pathList.py".
+- change the path of "original" in "pathList.py",
+- open jupyter notebook and select "reconstruction.ipynb", and
+- run all.

 ## Attention
 - Do not add or delete any rows and columns.